Danial-Kord/Cloud-Computing-Project/README.md

 ### application Dockerfile
 Before doing the following steps, see ip address of database wiith `sudo docker inspect {container name}`and replace domain address in `./appConfigs/applicationConfig.properties` with founded ip.
 <br>
-For creating docker runtime image of project run `sudo docker build -t {your desired name of image} .` Then run the image using
+For creating docker runtime image of project run `sudo docker build -t {your desired name of image} .` <br>
+Then run the image using
 ```bash
 sudo docker run --mount type=bind,src={HostPathToConfigFolder},target=/usr/src/conf -p {HostPort}:8081 -it {yourDesiredNameOfImage}